smaremanda/add-in-docs/outlook/custom-pane-outlook-add-ins.md

  _**Applies to:** apps for Office_

 A custom pane is an extension point for an add-in that activates when specific conditions are satisfied on the currently selected item.
 It is defined in the add-in manifest in the  **VersionOverrides** element, along with any add-in commands implemented by the add-in.
-For more information, see[Define add-in commands in your Outlook add-in manifest](../outlook/manifests/define-add-in-commands.md).
+For more information, see [Define add-in commands in your Outlook add-in manifest](../outlook/manifests/define-add-in-commands.md).
 A custom pane can only appear in a message read or appointment attendee views.
 It displays an entry in the add-in bar.
 When the user clicks the entry, the custom pane shows with a horizontal orientation above the body of the item.
 The appearance and behavior is the same as with read mode add-ins that do not implement add-in commands.

 **An add-in with a custom pane in read mode**